 40 years of family winemaking in Paso Robles, Monterey, and Napa Valley.
 Must be 21 to follow.
 Please drink responsibly.

 Cynthia Lohr- This pretty, delicate rosé is also complex and powerful, with plum and blood orange notes with a hint of hibiscus and a surprise, tart cotton candy finish.
-I would have fun enjoying this wine with a Croques Monsieur, and still feel every bit the French Madame. — a year ago
+I would have fun enjoying this wine with a Croques Monsieur, and still feel every bit the French Madame. — 2 years ago

 Jeff Meier- Merlot can be hit and miss at times, but I was pleasantly surprised by this tasty offering from Girard.
 The raspberry and blueberry fruit with coffee-like varietal freshness was supported by good palate weight and density.
 The flavors were fresh and varietally correct. — 2 years ago